UKPLab/arxiv2018-bayesian-ensembles/README.md

 }

 > **Abstract:**
-Current methods for sequence tagging, a core task in NLP, are data hungry.
-Crowdsourcing is a relatively cheap way to obtain labeled data, but the annotators are unreliable.
-To address this, we develop a modular
-Bayesian method for aggregating sequence labels from multiple annotators and evaluate different models of annotator reliability.
-Our approach integrates black-box sequence taggers as components in the aggregation model to improve the quality of predictions.
-We evaluate our model on crowdsourced data for named entity recognition and information extraction tasks, showing that our sequential annotator model outperforms previous methods.
-We publish our code to encourage adaptation and reuse.
+Current methods for sequence tagging, a core task in NLP, are data hungry, which motivates the use of crowdsourcing as a cheap way to obtain labelled data.
+However, annotators are often unreliable and current aggregation methods cannot capture common types of span annotation errors.
+To address this, we propose a Bayesian method for aggregating sequence tags that reduces errors by modelling sequential dependencies between the annotations as well  as  the  ground-truth  labels.
+By  taking a  Bayesian  approach, we account for uncertainty in the model due to both annotator errors and the lack of data for modelling annotators who complete few tasks.
+We evaluate our model on crowdsourced data for named entity recognition, information extraction and argument mining, showing that our sequential model outperforms the previous state of the art.
+We also find that our approach can reduce crowdsourcing costs through more effective active learning, as it better captures uncertainty in the sequence labels when there are few annotations.

 Contact person: